Yummiest Bosnian Food To Try

 You won’t only drink coffee in Bosnia, that is for sure!

-Another drink you will undoubtedly come across is Rakija, a popular kind of grappa or liquor that can be made with different types of fruits, drank not just in Bosnia but in many other countries in the Balkans.
+Another drink you will undoubtedly come across is Rakija, a popular kind of grappa or liquor that can be made with different types of fruits, drank not just in Bosnia but in many other countries around the Balkans.
 It has a high alcohol volume and should be served ice-cold.

 Finally, do not miss a drink that is undoubtedly lesser-known but has a unique flavor that you won’t easily forget.
 Salep, with its Ottoman origins, is a very popular winter drink in Turkey and Bosnia, where it is often described as salep tea.